Ubud Unveiled: A Luxurious Retreat at Capella Bali – A Hotel Review

 Overview

-The resort opened in 2018 and I originally booked in September 2019, but with Covid restrictions it took another three years until I could actually take the trip.
-Part of Leading Hotels of the World and partnered with Nihi Sumba as a two-centre option (which we’re going to next as well), these two locations are the first of a four-centre holiday when we return from Sumba to Bali to visit both Camaya Bali (which I saw featured in the Netflix series The World’s Most Amazing Vacation Rentals) and finally The Club by Legian Seminyak.
+The resort officially opened in 2018, and I had originally booked in September 2019, but due to Covid delays, it took three years before I could finally take the trip.
+Capella Ubud is a member of the Leading Hotels of the World, and now partners with Nihi Sumba as a curated two-centre journey – which we’re also experiencing.
+These two properties form the first half of our four-centre holiday, before we return to Bali to visit Camaya Bali (of Netflix’s The World’s Most Amazing Vacation Rentals fame) and The Club by Legian Seminyak.

-You can find the complete itinerary detailed here.
+You can find the full itinerary for this trip here.

 Hotel website: https://capellahotels.com/en/capella-ubud